 DCI format 4_0 is used for the scheduling of PDSCH for broadcast in DL cell.

-The following information is transmitted by means of the DCI format 4_0 with CRC scrambled by MCCH-RNTI or G-RNTI configured by MBS-SessionInfo:
+The following information is transmitted by means of the DCI format 4_0 with CRC scrambled by MCCH-RNTI or G-RNTI for MTCH configured by MBS-SessionInfo:

+- Frequency domain resource assignment – log2(NRBDL,CFR(NRBDL,CFR+1)2 bits where NRBDL,CFR equals to

+the size of CORESET 0 if CORESET 0 is configured for the cell; and

+the size of initial DL bandwidth part if CORESTE 0 is not configured for the cell.

-- Frequency domain resource assignment – log2(NRBDL,CFR(NRBDL,CFR+1)2 bits where NRBDL,CFR equals to NRBDL,BWP as given by clause 7.3.1.0- Time domain resource assignment – 4 bits as defined in Clause 5.1.2.1 of [6, TS38.214]
+- Time domain resource assignment – 4 bits as defined in Clause 5.1.2.1 of [6, TS38.214]

 - VRB-to-PRB mapping – 1 bit according to Table 7.3.1.2.2-5